High DPI

 High-DPI displays – also known as retina displays – are displays with high resolution (pixels) in relation to their physical size (mm), resulting in a high pixel density, or high number of dots per inch (DPI).
 The increased resolution is used to provide more detailed content on screen (smoother text, more detailed icons), rather than more content (more windows, larger window sizes).

-Qt supports high-DPI displays on all platforms, and provides a unified API that abstracts over any platform differences.
-Qt will automatically account for the display resolution when using higher level APIs such as Qt Widgets and Qt Quick, and applications only need to provide high-resolution assets, such as images and icons.
+Qt supports high-DPI displays on all platforms and provides a unified API that abstracts over any platform differences.
+Qt automatically accounts for the display resolution when using higher-level APIs such as Qt Widgets and Qt Quick, and applications only need to provide high-resolution assets, such as images and icons.
 Changes in the platform's user preferences are automatically picked up.

-Lower-level graphics drawing (such as OpenGL code) need to be high-DPI aware, but can use cross platform Qt APIs to learn about the platform's display resolutions.
+Lower-level graphics drawing (such as OpenGL code) needs to be high-DPI aware, but can use cross-platform Qt APIs to learn about the platform's display resolutions.

 Conceptual Model

-For example, creating a QWindow or QWidget, and setting its size to 200x200 will cover 200x200 display pixels on a normal density display (with a device pixel ratio of 1.0), but will cover 400x400 pixels on a high density display (with a device pixel ratio of 2.0).
+For example, creating a QWindow or QWidget, and setting its size to 200x200 covers 200x200 display pixels on a standard density display (with a device pixel ratio of 1.0), but covers 400x400 pixels on a high-density display (with a device pixel ratio of 2.0).

 Note: The model does not handle differences between UI classes, such as the size of touch targets vs mouse targets.